 First-Year Writing Placement

 Placement in First-Year Writing courses is conducted via “guided self-placement” for all students except those enrolled in General Studies or Honors sections.
 Students conduct an initial self-assessment and, in consultation with their advisors, place themselves into one of our four first-year writing courses.
 They also write an essay and bring it to the first meeting of their writing course.
 Instructors read the essays and, along with the Writing Program administrators, make placement recommendations.
 Students and their advisors are apprised of these recommendations and the Writing Program assists students who wish to make a course change.
-For a full description, click here.
+For a full description, visit our Guided Self-Placement description.

 Northeastern University is committed to the principles of intellectual honesty and integrity and to respecting intellectual property.
 All members of the Northeastern community are expected to maintain complete honesty in all academic work, presenting only that which is their own work on tests and assignments.
 In required writing classes, this definition of plagiarism applies not only to borrowing whole documents (other students’ projects, internet articles, published articles) but also to borrowing parts of another’s work without proper acknowledgment and proper paraphrasing or quotation.
 In these courses, students will receive instruction on using sources properly as well as feedback from instructors and peers.
 They will also be directed to important resources on avoiding plagiarism.